 - fresh rosemary (also fresh sage if you want)

 - some dry white wine

-- Once you have the meat cut in pieces of the same size, take a large pan/bowl, season it with salt, massage it with extra virgin olive oil, add a little bit (just a little) of white wine and fresh rosemary and let it rest just 20-30 minutes, covered (I don’t want to cover it’s natural flavor, but just to add something lightly).
+- Once you have the meat cut in pieces of the same size, take a large pan/bowl, season it with salt, massage it with extra virgin olive oil, add a little bit (just a little) of white wine and fresh rosemary and let it rest just 30-60 minutes, covered with foil (I don’t want to remove it’s natural flavor, but just to add something extra just lightly).
 Cut also the potatoes in slices of the same size, and put it in cold water.

 - Take a large oven pan, grease it with extra virgin olive oil, and place the potatoes all over it (drain them from water first).
 Then place the meat over the potatoes, with also the 2 cloves of garlic and a good amount of fresh rosemary (as in the photo).
-Pour some white wine over the pieces of meat, and another drizzle of extra virgin olive oil.
+I suggest to add also some knobs of butter over the pieces of meat, or olive oil if you prefer.

-- Bake at 180 °C, fan-assisted mode, for about 1 hour (you have to switch it on in advance).
+- Bake at 180 °C, fan-assisted mode, for about 1 hour (if it’s a very young animal not larger than 6-7 kg the whole, otherwise it might take some more time, also 90 minutes, you have to control), after the first 30 minutes pour the wine over the meat.
 If needed add some more wine, should it get too dry while baking.
 I usually don’t turn the meat, in this way you will have a crunchy side, and softer and more juicy on the bottom side.

-- Enjoy with a good wine, and if you want the sauces I mentioned above 🙂
+- Enjoy with a good wine, and if you want with the sauces I mentioned above 🙂

 Meat: goat kid from a local farmer